BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-4/labs/hello_frenemy_www.md

 For the purposes of entering a name we probably want an input with a `type="text"` attribute, and another `input` element with a `type="submit"` to act as our submit button.

-To make it easier to target your elements in JavaScript you may also want to
+To make it easier to target your elements in JavaScript you may also want to give them `id`s

 *Inputs can never have child nodes, only values* so it's generally a good idea to make your inputs self closing tags.